-History of the Nottingham Evening Post
+- Early History of the Nottingham Evening Post

 Forman’s family remained part of the newspaper well into the twentieth century, and the size of the newspaper had increased to 6 pages by 1902.
 By 1914, the front page of the newspaper began to show the latest news events, rather than advertisements.

-In 1953, the Nottingham Evening Post was bought by by T. Bailey Forman Ltd., along with the Nottingham Journal.
-10 years after purchasing the two newspapers, the Nottingham Journal was incorporated into the Nottingham Evening Post in 1963.
-March 1996 saw the first Nottingham Evening Post issue be printed as a full-colour tabloid.
+In 1953, the Nottingham Evening Post was bought by T. Bailey Forman Ltd., along with the Nottingham Journal.
+10 years after purchasing the two newspapers, the Nottingham Evening Post merged with its competitor, the Nottingham Post, to form one publication.
+March 1996 saw the first issue be printed as a full-colour tabloid.

 The Nottingham Post used to publish various smaller publications alongside the main newspaper.
 It previously printed a weekly sports paper during the football season, which included coverage of Nottingham Forest and Notts County – Nottingham’s two football league clubs.
 It also reported on non-league football, and other sports such as cricket, ice hockey and rugby union.

 Interestingly, the Nottingham Post sometimes includes special features that deal with certain aspects of Nottingham life.
 An example of this was the 2007 special entitled ‘Muslims in Nottingham’ which reported on the life of Nottingham’s Muslim community.
 The feature was made up of interviews and articles in the printed publication and on the website.
 It gave members of the community a space to reveal their thoughts on life in the city.